TOMI-2025/TOMI-2025.github.io/index.markdown

     <script src="{{ '/assets/js/audio_playback.js' | relative_url }}"></script>
 </head>

-This is the demo page for the paper: _TOMI: Transforming and Organizing Music Ideas for Multi-Track Electronic Music Compositions with Full-Song Structure_.
+This is the demo page for the paper: _TOMI: Transforming and Organizing Music Ideas for Multi-Track Compositions with Full-Song Structure_.
 We propose the TOMI (Transforming and Organizing Music Ideas) paradigm for high-level music data representation.
 TOMI models a musical piece as a sparse, four-dimensional space defined by **clips** (short audio or MIDI segments), **sections** (temporal positions), **tracks** (instrument layers), and **transformations** (elaboration methods).
 Based on this, we achieve the first electronic music generation system